jarviscanada/jarvis_data_eng_david/spark/README.md

 is equivalent to a SQL table, but is distributedly stored, which is good for stored more/performing faster computation on.<br />
 **DataSet:** DataSet API allows user to assign a Scala class to records within a DataFrame for manipulation.
 This assignment will be type-safe, so object can only be viewed of the given type.
-DataSet is a well-defined DataFrame **SparkSQL:** SQL Queries<br />
+DataSet is a well-defined DataFrame<br />
+**SparkSQL:** SQL Queries<br />
 Overall Structured API's are prefereed since they have the benefits of Spark SQL's optimized execution engine and is easier/more straightforward to use as a higher-level API compared to low-level RDD.